OFRBG/use-pq/docs/api.md

 `isLoading` is the state of the field capture phase.
 This is `true` while the query is defined but the request data is null.

 `commitQuery` is an escape hatch used specifically in cases where a state update for a component does not trigger a rerender in the hook where `usePq` was called.
 If `p` is provided as a prop and the component rerenders, fields captured will _not_ be committed to the query.
 To make `use-pq` aware of the changes, `commitQuery` needs to be called in an effect e.g. `useEffect(commitQuery)`.

+`bindData` is the setter for the internal `usePq` data state.
+If `handler` is not sourcing the data, bindData can be used to hydrate `p`.